We're on a quest to help you understand public art’s role in your community, what it costs and whether it's worth it.

 (Hart Van Denburg/CPR News)

-CPR's arts editor Chloe Veltman highlights some of the arts happenings around Colorado this weekend, including a fiber arts show, "Alice In Wonderland" performed on a mountain trail, and more.
+CPR's arts editor Chloe Veltman highlights some of the arts happenings around Colorado this weekend, from a mountain gathering of top thinkers to an urban taco and margarita competition.

 After 13 years under the helm of Michael Christie, the Colorado Music Festival is searching for a new artistic leader.
 Three finalists, selected by a committee from 30 applicants, will strut their stuff on the Chautauqua Auditorium podium this season.

 “The Narrators: Second Listen” examines the ways our resumes tell a story about us -- some overtly and some discreetly.